Soben/franklin-square-hoa/README.md

 Liberties were made as to where to make header divisions and some other content formatting.
 This was done based on appearance of document structure, the restraints of markdown, and a desire for scannability.

 I recommend consulting the official copies and verifying the language  of these documents before using them for any legal purpose.

+If you see any issues with this document, please let me know at cdlgeneral@protonmail.com